Ryan-Wei/VerilogParser/README.md

 Lex (or Flex) is a lexical analyzer generator that helps in creating lexical analyzers.
 A lexical analyzer, also known as a lexer or scanner, takes input source code and breaks it down into a stream of tokens.
 Lex helps in defining regular expressions that specify the patterns for different tokens in the input language.
 It generates a C or C++ code file that implements the lexer based on the provided regular expressions.

 Yacc (or Bison) is a parser generator that aids in creating parsers.
 A parser is responsible for analyzing the syntax of a language by recognizing the hierarchical structure of the input code.
 Yacc uses a grammar specification, typically written in a language similar to BNF (Backus-Naur Form), to define the rules and syntax of the input language.
 It generates a C or C++ code file that implements the parser based on the provided grammar.
 Yacc (or Bison) is capable of generating both LALR (Look-Ahead LR) and LR (Canonical LR) parsers.
+Both LALR and LR parsers are effective for parsing programming languages and other context-free languages.